With Cloud, you can share Sketch documents and Libraries with others, collaborate and gather feedback, or store your designs privately in the cloud.

 To remove a Team member, click on the Edit button next to their name in your Team’s settings page, then choose Remove from Team.
 When you remove someone from your team, all of their documents will remain in your shared workspace.

-To access your Team’s settings, navigate to your team’s workspace by using the drop-down menu in the top-left (make sure your Team’s name is showing) and click the cog icon in the top-right.
+To access your Team’s settings, navigate to your team’s workspace by using the drop-down menu in the top-left (make sure your Team’s name is showing) and click the cog icon at the bottom of the sidebar.
 On your Team’s settings page, you can:

 - Change the name of your Team